cordova2009/o2oa-docker/README.md

 ```

-Of course, you can write your own compose to run the docker container.
+Of course, you can write docker-compose to run the docker container.